ajkim0418/i3dotfiles/README.md

 Config files and scripts for my Arch Linux environment.
 Set up to provide a full desktop experience.
 Using i3wm, polybar, picom, rofi, betterlockscreen, multilockscreen

 ## i3 configuration
-i3 can be downloaded from using the package manager.
+i3-wm can be downloaded from the package manager.
 The i3 config file should be placed in $HOME/.config/i3
 ### Additional configurations

 #### Lock screens